Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 I don't know.

-Yeah, no, I mean, it's difficult with, like, a...
+I mean, it's difficult with like a...

-Hyena Swine, I don't know.
+Hyena swine, I don't know.

-He notices the pain implant.
+He notices the pain.

-I think we all stopped talking long enough
+they got a pause so i can go with it i reckon i think we all stopped talking long enough

 It's that easy.